Creamy Chicken and vegetable soup topped off with fluffy homemade herb dumplings. The perfect comfort food!

 Great Soups start with a GREAT Base!

-Carefully remove chicken from pot.
+Carefully remove chicken from the pot.
 Save your stock!
 You need every drop of that delicious broth!

 Remove meat from bones and skin, discard bones and skin (Please do not put them back in the soup!
 Unless ya want to kill someone with this dinner!) and return to stock.

-Add 1/2 cup chopped onion, 3/4 cup chopped celery, 1 cup chopped carrots and 1 cup frozen Peas.
-Add salt and pepper to taste.
+Add 1/2 cup chopped onion, 3/4 cup chopped celery, 1 cup chopped carrots and 1 cup frozen peas.
+Salt and pepper to taste.
 Add 1 Tablespoon dried parsley flakes.

-NOTE: The Peas are optional!
-Please Pea Haters of the World do not message me!
+NOTE: Peas are optional!
+Please Pea Haters of the World, do not message me!
 Y’all are passionate about your hate of Peas!
-Peas are ALWAYS optional unless it’s Pea Salad…then they are a must!
+Peas are ALWAYS optional, unless its Pea Salad…then they are a must!

 Cover and bring to a boil over medium heat.
 Cook for 30 minutes until vegetables are tender and stock has reduced by about an inch.

 Notice my stock line mark on the inside of my pot?
-We need a reduction of broth so that we will end up with a thick rich creamy soup.
+We need a reduction of broth so that we will end up with a thick, rich, creamy soup.
 However, it’s important that you still have liquid in the pot for the dumplings to cook properly.
-So if it has reduced too much…add another cup or two of water.
+If it has reduced too much…add another cup or two of water.

 I’m so glad you asked!
 I truly believe we overcomplicate bread recipes!
 Whether it’s quick breads, or yeast breads…we’ve become terrified of making them because of all the “hype” that we can mess them up!

 Can we mess them up?
 Sure we can!
 We can mess up any recipe…including boiled eggs!
-However, I’m going to share some simple tips to have you making beautiful dumplings first time out of the gate!
+However, I’m going to share some simple tips to help you make beautiful dumplings your first time out of the gate!

 Tools You Need for Dumplings

-In a medium size bowl add 2 cups of All-Purpose Flour, 1 Tablespoon baking powder, 1 teaspoon salt, 1 Tablespoon White Sugar, 1/2 Tablespoon Parsley, 1/8 teaspoon ground sage, and 1/4 teaspoon thyme and a dash of garlic powder.
+In a medium-sized bowl, add 2 cups of All-Purpose Flour, 1 tablespoon baking powder, 1 teaspoon salt, 1 tablespoon white sugar, 1/2 tablespoon parsley, 1/8 teaspoon ground sage, and 1/4 teaspoon thyme and a dash of garlic powder.

-Using a wire whisk to blend the ingredients together is like “sifting” the flour and adds air to the mixture and breaks up any clumps.
-So in a nutshell…it’s an important step.
+Using a wire whisk to blend the ingredients together is like “sifting” the flour and adding air to the mixture and breaking up any clumps.
+In a nutshell…it’s an important step.

 Using your pastry blender, cut in 1/3 cup shortening.
 This is one of those “important” steps to good dumplings.
-The better you cut the shortening in the more dispersed the shortening will be creating the “air pockets” for a fluffy dumpling!
+The better you cut the shortening in, the more dispersed the shortening will create “air pockets” for a fluffy dumpling!

-Blend until fine crumb forms.
-(Ya know…a “Pea” size crumb for my Pea Lovers!
+Blend until a fine crumb forms.
+(Ya know…a “Pea” sized crumb for my Pea Lovers!
 Lol Smaller if possible.
 Like baby peas!)

 Adding Dumplings to Chicken Soup